-Wyoming Spring Creek Field Studies: Anthropology/Archaelogy
+Wyoming Spring Creek Field Studies: Anthropology/Archaeology

 The program will introduce students to systematic archaeological pedestrian survey and surface collection, and several targeted ground truthing techniques (shovel testing and limited test excavation), as well as data collection and analysis.
 The field school will take place at the Alan L. Cook Spring Creek Preserve approx. 45 min north of Laramie, Wyoming.
 This space was inhabited by Native Americans for thousands of years and also includes the site of an original 1860s Transcontinental Railroad station.
 In this instance, the cultural landscape we will be exploring ranges from some of the earliest sites in the Mountain West to some very important historic sites just within the past couple hundred years.